 Vegetable garden planting plan

 Raise your hand if you love seed catalog season!
 Deciding what to grow each year is one of my favorite ways to pass the long winter days.
 As I’m going through the seed catalogs, I make a note of crops and varieties that pique my interest.
+My list of plants can get rather long!
 I then go back over that list a few times, picking family favourite crops and varieties as well as new and new-to-me ones to try.

 While I love growing ‘standard’ vegetables like potatoes, carrots, and lettuce, I also love to experiment with unusual and global crops like cucamelons, amaranth, and edible gourds.
 This became the topic of my third book, the award-winning Niki Jabbour’s Veggie Garden Remix.
 If you’re looking to shake up your annual vegetable garden, be sure to check it out.

 Another important consideration when deciding which varieties to grow is resistance.
 If certain insects or diseases are annual problems in your garden, you should plan to grow resistant varieties of your favorite vegetables.
 For example, if you’re plagued with late tomato blight, opt for resistant varieties like ‘Defiant’ or ‘Mountain Magic’.
 If your basil is prone to downy mildew, try ‘Amazel’, ‘Prospera’, or ‘Rutgers Devotion DMR’.